- School of Interdisciplinary Health Professions

 - potential area(s) or research interest you would like to pursue;

 - how the inter-professional (interdisciplinary) focus of the program supports your career goals; and,

 Apply to the Graduate School.
 The priority consideration deadline for applications is Feb.
 1. The program will continue to accept applications after the February 1st deadline if there is additional space to accommodate new admissions.
 However, the program cannot assure late applicants full considerations, particularly for offers of funding.
 The Graduate School's final application deadline for the fall semester is July 15.

 For admission approval, a CHHS faculty member must be identified.
 Review the list of faculty and research interests to identify those who may serve as potential mentors.
 If a faculty member agrees, send that update to us.

-The Admissions Committee reserves the right to postpone the interview due to certain factor (i.e. inclement weather) or to conduct the interview of any or all applicants using distance technologies.
+The Admissions Committee reserves the right to postpone the interview due to certain factors (i.e. inclement weather) or to conduct the interview of any or all applicants using distance technologies.
 Applicants with disabilities are encouraged to contact the Disability Resource Center or a representative of the College of Health and Human Sciences to request accommodations and ensure access to the interview.